lingpy/calc-workflow/slides/slides.md

 </p>

 <aside class='notes'>
-This calls for a new framework of computer-assistted language comparison, following the idea in many computer-assisted disciplines.
+This calls for a new framework of computer-assisted language comparison, following the idea in many computer-assisted disciplines.
 By combining the efforts, we can get the best of two worlds, the